 The Risks of Installing TWRP

 Unlike installing an application from the Play Store, there are some risks involved here.
 Installing TWRP as the custom recovery on the Galaxy Note 9 means that you lose some features of your phone.
-This includes, but is not limited to Samsung Pay, Secure Folder, and more.
+This includes, but may not be limited to Samsung Health, Samsung Pass, Samsung Pay, Secure Folder, and Secret Mode (in Samsung’s Internet Browser).
 This is because installing TWRP trips Knox and that means Samsung doesn’t trust the software that is currently installed.

 There may be some ways of getting some of these features working again but that will be saved for future tutorials.
 Installing a custom recovery on the Galaxy Note 9 also means that you lose the ability to accept an OTA update via the traditional notification software.
 Again, there are ways around this but I just want you to know the risks that are involved when going down this path.